AMDphreak/tailwind-setup-instructions/README.md

 - Install Node.js
 - Reboot VSCode if open, to reload PATH variables that Node installer modified.
-- Open a terminal and navigate to the project main directory.
+- Open a terminal in the project main directory.
 - Install using the instructions for the CLI option below (tailored for our project).

 Installation Processes: